 Start Supplemental Information

-On February 3, 2014, the Department published the notice of opportunity to request an administrative review of the antidumping duty order on wind towers from the PRC for the POR.
+On February 8, 2019, Commerce published in the Federal Register a notice of opportunity to request an administrative review of the antidumping duty order on wind towers from China for the above POR.

-On February 27, 2014, in accordance with section 751(a) of the Tariff Act of 1930, as amended (the “Act”), and 19 CFR 351.213(b), the Department received a timely a request from the Wind Tower Trade Coalition (“Petitioner”) to conduct an administrative review of the sales of 47 named companies that produce or export wind towers directly to the United States.
+On February 26, 2019, in accordance with section 751(a) of the Tariff Act of 1930, as amended (the Act), and 19 CFR 351.213(b), Commerce received a timely request from the Wind Tower Trade Coalition (the petitioner) to conduct an administrative review of this antidumping duty order.

-Pursuant to this request and in accordance with 19 CFR 351.221(c)(1)(i), on April 1, 2014, the Department published a notice of initiation of an administrative review of the antidumping duty order on wind towers from the PRC with respect to the 47 companies.
+Pursuant to this request, and in accordance with 19 CFR 351.225(c)(1)(i), on May 2, 2019, Commerce published a notice of initiation of an administrative review of the antidumping duty order on wind towers from China.

 Rescission of Review

-Pursuant to 19 CFR 351.213(d)(1), the Department will rescind an administrative review, in whole or in part, if the party that requested a review withdraws the request within 90 days of the publication date of the notice of initiation of the requested review.
-As noted above, Petitioner withdrew its request for review of the 47 companies within 90 days of the publication date of the Initiation Notice of the requested review.
+Pursuant to 19 CFR 351.213(d)(1), Commerce will rescind an administrative review, in whole or in part, if the party that requested a review withdraws the request within 90 days of the publication date of the notice of initiation of the requested review.
+As noted above, the petitioner withdrew its request for review within 90 days of the publication date of the Initiation Notice.
 No other parties requested an administrative review of the order.
-Therefore, in accordance with 19 CFR 351.213(d)(1), we are rescinding this review in its entirety.
+Therefore, in accordance with 19 CFR 351.213(d)(1), we are rescinding this review on wind towers from China covering the period February 1, 2018, through January 31, 2019, in its entirety.

-The Department will instruct U.S. Customs and Border Protection (“CBP”) to assess antidumping duties on all appropriate entries of wind towers from China.
+Commerce will instruct U.S. Customs and Border Protection (CBP) to assess antidumping duties on all appropriate entries of wind towers from China.
 Antidumping duties shall be assessed at rates equal to the cash deposit of estimated antidumping duties required at the time of entry, or withdrawal from warehouse, for consumption in accordance with 19 CFR 351.212(c)(1)(i).
-The Department intends to issue appropriate assessment instructions to CBP 15 days after the date of publication of this notice of rescission of administrative review.
+Commerce intends to issue appropriate assessment instructions to CBP 15 days after the date of publication of this notice of rescission of administrative review in the Federal Register.

-This notice also serves as a final reminder to importers for whom this review is being rescinded of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of Start Printed Page 61853antidumping duties prior to liquidation of the relevant entries during this review period.
+This notice also serves as a final reminder to importers for whom this review is being rescinded of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during this review period.
 Failure to comply with this requirement could result in the Secretary's presumption that reimbursement of the antidumping duties occurred and the subsequent assessment of double antidumping duties.